-Nationalization is one of the key tenets of our "fit-for-purpose" business strategy.
-Since our inception, we have focused on building high national content through hiring and developing nationals from the countries in which we operate, including across our leadership teams.
-This enables us to strengthen customer and governmental relationships, particularly with NOCs, and results in a lower cost base as well as relatively lower employee turnover.
+A focus on nationalization remains central to our strategy.
+We view nationalization as important both to ensuring a sustainable business, and to contributing to the communities in which we operate.
+We are committed on building high national content through hiring and developing nationals from the countries in which we operate, including across our leadership teams.
+The continued drive and commitment to build high national content has resulted in nationals representing 86% of our offshore employees and contractors as of December 31, 2022.
+This enables us to strengthen customer and governmental relationships, particularly with NOCs, and results in a lower cost base.
 In addition, through significant positive impacts on the local economies including increased income and employment, our nationalization strategy directly supports our commitment to the United Nations' Sustainable Development Goals.

-The following table shows the employee mix in our key markets as of December 31, 2021:
+The following table shows the percentage of national employees and contractors in our key markets as of December 31, 2022:

 National employees and contractors

-MENAM 64.7%
+MENAM 58.9%

+North Sea 97.9%

-Southeast Asia 93.6%
+Southeast Asia 87.6%

-India 98.7%
+India 99.8%

-West Africa 95.1%
+West Africa 91.3%